cml2377/weather-dashboard/README.md

 ## Running the search engine

-Input City OR Zip code.
+Input City or click on any of the buttons below.
 Click on search to return results for any location near you, along with a 5 day weather forecast.

 ## Built With